-Each gigs also need to understanding marketing and promotion.
+Each gig also needs to understanding marketing and promotion.
 If they do not, there is also a job for that too.
 Most marketers and agents are freelancers.
 Interesting, right?
-Anyone who works for themselves who do not get a steady paycheck and collects royalty is in deed a free agent.
+Anyone who works for themselves who does not get a steady paycheck and collects royalty is a free agent.

 Remote Versus Tradition

-The question remains on why people would judge anyone who works remote or as a free agent oppose to working the traditional 9 to 5 jobs.
+The question remains on why people would judge anyone who works remotely or as a free agent in opposition to working the traditional 9 to 5 jobs.

-Freedom is a very important aspect of this choice but it comes with a price.
-If you do not know how to manage your free time, you will fail and become one statistic online bitching about how a certain business model do not work.
+Freedom is a very important aspect of this choice, but it comes with a price.
+If you do not know how to manage your free time, you will fail and become one statistic online bitching about how a certain business model does not work.

 Remote working (not for a company but for yourself) requires a hustler mindset.
-Someone who do not mind going above and beyond to put their plans into action.
-Some work nights will be long and you will not see any pay until a few months later but it will be worth it all.
+Someone who does not mind going above and beyond to put their plans into action.
+Some work nights will be long and you will not see any pay until a few months later, but it will be worth it all.

-My job is like a youtuber except in writing.
-I get paid by traffic.
+My job is like a YouTuber except in writing.
+I get paid for the traffic.
 I don’t have a boss.
-I have to create quality contents to get paid.
+I have to create quality content to get paid.
 Releasing just one blog or article a day will not get me anywhere.
 If I put out two or three contents every day, I will please the algorithms and then I will see incentives.